 How To Make Giant Halloween Spider Webs

-Learn how to easily make giant Halloween spider webs.
-These giant spider webs have been a favorite Halloween decoration at our house for years.
+These giant Halloween spider webs have been a favorite Halloween decoration at our house for years.
 You’ll never guess what they are made out of.
 Give up?
 It’s beef netting!
 We will show you how to make giant Halloween spider webs that will look great in your yard or in your home.
+For more spooky ideas check out our Halloween Decor, Costume and Party DIYs.

 What Supplies You’ll Need For Giant Halloween Spider Webs

 - Beef Netting – I ordered the beef netting years and years ago from Trenton Mills.
-The beef netting costs around $27 plus shipping for a roll that yields around 12 yards of material.
-That’s a whole lot of spider webs.
 And unlike a lot of the other store bought spider webs, these spider webs last year after year after year.
 We have had these webs for at least 5-7 years.

 - Scissors, box cutter or X-acto knife